treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 How could I ever have thought otherwise?

 # What was the actual cause?

-While the root cause wasn't external stress, such as work pressure, for me it was *internal* stress coming from me pressuring myself.
+While the root cause wasn't external stress, such as work pressure, now I think it was *internal* stress coming from me pressuring myself.

 One big part of it is all my different projects I've got going.
-Having projects to work on has always been a source of enjoyment and even pride.
+Having projects to work on has always been a source of enjoyment and pride.
-It's not that I seek fame or recognition, it's the simple and wonderful feeling of accomplishment and satisfaction of a project well done that drives me.
+It's not that I seek fame or recognition, it's the simple and wonderful feeling of accomplishment and satisfaction of creating something that drives me.

 Unfortunately, I have too many large and unfinished projects that started to stress me out because they weren't finished, and as my productivity slowed down they stressed me out even more.